bart747/bart747/_posts/2016-01-05-progressive-images.md

 Waiting for pictures to be fully uploaded is annoying.
 To make my site better, I figured out a trick that makes it a little bit better experience.

+## Good Sides

+Looks cool.
+Will improve UX a little bit.
 It's small.
 Takes around 22 lines of code&mdash;JS and CSS together.
+You don't
-You don't need to do anything with HTML, so it works nicely with Markdown posts.
+need to do anything with HTML, so it works nicely with Markdown posts.

+## Bad Sides

 Unfortunately, 'CSS filter' is actually not supported by any IE.

 My method is also kind of a compromise&mdash;it might not be right for your problem.
+It doesn't revolutionize anything, you can live without it.

 ## A Little Demo